dssg/triage/docs/sources/experiments/algorithm.md

 Feature importances (of a configurable number of top features, defaulting to 5) for each prediction are computed and written to the `results.individual_importances` table.
 Right now, there are no sophisticated calculation methods integrated into the experiment; simply the top 5 global feature importances for the model are copied to the `individual_importances` table.

 #### Metrics
 Evaluation metrics, such as precision and recall at various thresholds, are written to the `results.evaluations` table.
 Triage defines a number of [Evaluation Metrics](https://github.com/dssg/triage/blob/master/src/triage/component/catwalk/evaluation.py#L45-L58) metrics that can be addressed by name in the experiment definition, along with a list of thresholds and/or other parameters (such as the 'beta' value for fbeta) to iterate through.
 Thresholding is done either via absolute value (top k) or percentile.
-Thresholding is done by sorting the predictions and labels by the row's score, with ties broken at random (the random seed can be passed in the config file to make this deterministic), and only considering the first n rows that fall before the configured threshold.
+Thresholding is done by sorting the predictions and labels by the row's predicted probability score, with ties broken at random (the random seed can be passed in the config file to make this deterministic), and assigning the predicted value as True for those above the threshold.
+Note that the percentile thresholds are in terms of the population percentage, not a cutoff threshold for the predicted probability.

+Triage allows for the computation of both testing set and training set evaluation metrics.
+Specific metrics for each can be specified in the the configuration file.
+Both types of metrics are stored in the `results.evaluations` table, demarcated by the `matrix_type` field as either 'Test' or 'Train'.

 Sometimes test matrices may not have labels for every row, so it's worth mentioning here how that is handled and interacts with thresholding.
 Rows with missing labels are not considered in the metric calculations, and if some of these rows are in the top k of the test matrix, no more rows are taken from the rest of the list for consideration.
 So if the experiment is calculating precision at the top 100 rows, and 40 of the top 100 rows are missing a label, the precision will actually be calculated on the 60 of the top 100 rows that do have a label.
 To make the results of this more transparent for users, a few extra pieces of metadata are written to the evaluations table for each metric score.